âServing Hanover for the next 100 yearsâ¦â

 - We will also soon be surrounded by commercial development causing delays in response time, due to parking, and access issues.

 - There is no room for adequate training facilities within the current firehouse

 - The current firehouse is not ADA compliant

-As part of due diligence, the committee looked at other relocation opportunities, but none were feasible due to either location or lack of construction revenue.
-A consultant study that was done determined that the best location for the Whippany Firehouse was at the corner of Troy Hills Rd and Route 10, which is, importantly, out of the flood zone.
+The relocation committee has looked at other opportunities to relocate, but none have been either forthcoming or feasible, due to location or lack of construction revenue.
+A consultant study that was done for us determined that the best location for the Whippany Firehouse was at the corner of Troy Hills Rd and Route 10.

-As the project progresses, frequent updates will be posted on www.whippanyfire.com.
+As the project progresses, we will provide frequent updates on our website: www.whippanyfire.com.